danielsollondon/azvmimagebuilder/quickquickstarts/readme.md

-# Quick Quickstarts : Hello Image Examples
+# Quick Quickstarts : Hello Image Example

 This article is to show you how you can create a basic customized image using the Azure VM Image Builder.